Jobseeker's Allowance (contribution-based)

 How much do I get?

-From April 2017, the rate for contribution based JSA is:
+From April 2023, the rate for contributory/new-style JSA is:

-If you do not have enough national insurance contributions to get this benefit you should apply for income based JSA.
-If you are entitled to this benefit you may also be entitled to a 'top-up' of income based JSA.
-For more information see income-based Job Seeker's Allowance.
+If you do not have enough national insurance contributions to get this benefit you might be entitled to means-tested benefits instead.
+If you are entitled to this benefit you could also get means-tested benefits to 'top-up' the amount you receive.

 How do I claim?